A unique gathering space in nature…

 - There is no mains power at Plot 9

 - There is running water at Plot 9 but it is not suitable for drinking (as it runs through hosepipes).
-Drinking water can be provided.
+Drinking water is provided.

-- Plot 9 is not (yet) accessible via wheelchair
+- Due to the drop from the road and three-levels, Plot 9 is not accessible via wheelchair.

 Some features of The Shelter: